bacdillon/AutomationPlayground/PowerPlatform/My Budgee/README.md

 A Power Automate flow sends an email via Outlook to the approver:

-> **"Expense Approval Needed"** — a new expense has been submitted for your approval, including the requestor's name and a link back to the Power Apps portal.
+> **"Expense Approval Needed"** A new expense has been submitted for your approval, including the requestor's name and a link back to the Power Apps portal.

 ## 4. Approver Review